Periegops

 Periegops is a genus of spiders with six eyes instead of the usual eight.
 It is the only genus in its family (Periegopidae) and has three described species.
 It was long considered to be a member of Sicariidae or Segestriidae until Raymond Forster elevated it to the family level in 1995.

 Taxonomy

 Periegops was first described in 1893 by Eugene Simon from a specimen of P. hirsutus (a synonym of P. suterii).

 Description

-This genus of spider has only six eyes, as opposed to eight, which is typical for spiders.
+This genus of spider has only six eyes, as opposed to eight, the latter being more common for spiders.
 Body length varies from 5.9 mm to 10.9 mm depending on species and sex.
 Carapace is an orange colour and is darker on the anterior side.
-Abdomen is brown or creamy brown and usually have a chevron pattern.
+The abdomen is brown or creamy brown and usually have a chevron pattern.
 The family can be distinguished by the pattern of eye positions, which are in three clusters of two eyes.

 Species

-As of April 2019, the World Spider Catalog accepted the following species:
+As of January 2026, the World Spider Catalog accepts three species: